 Failure to comply with these requirements can significantly jeopardize the integrity of your data, ranging from your data being temporarily inaccessible to it being permanently disabled.
 In addition, Snowflake cannot be responsible for 3rd-party issues that occur or administrative mishaps caused by your organization in the course of maintaining your key.

-For example, if an issue with AWS KMS results in your key becoming unavailable, your data operations will be impacted.
-These issues must be resolved between you and AWS Support.
+For example, if an issue with the key management service results in your key becoming unavailable, your data operations will be impacted.
+These issues must be resolved between you and the Support team for the key management service.
 Similarly, if your key is tampered with or destroyed, all existing data in your Snowflake account will become unreadable until the key is restored.

 Before engaging with Snowflake to enable Tri-Secret Secure for your account, you should carefully consider your responsibility for safeguarding your key.
 If you have any questions or concerns, we are more than happy to discuss them with you.